ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-nt requests the interference of the Govern­
+t requests the interference of the Govern­
 ment, as it is evident that the intruders can be
 ejected only by ferce.